azaghal/factorio-inventory-templates/README.md

 ### Set filters from templates

 Hold an inventory template (blueprint) when a filter-capable inventory is open, and an import button will be shown at bottom-left of the window.
 Click on the button with the held blueprint to set the filters and the inventory limit (if supported).
 Button is shown _only_ when a valid and compatible (matching slot count) inventory template blueprint is held.

+### Clear all filters

+Hold an empty deconstruction planner when a filter-capable inventory is open, and a clear all filters button will be shown at bottom-left of the window.
+Click on the button with the held deconstruction planner to clear all inventory filters.
+Inventory limits are not cleared, however.

 ### Template format